Nuclear Engineering International

 Hyperion Power Module core diagram.
 There are 24 assemblies of uranium nitride fuel, and 18 control rods.
 The centre of the core is hollow so that boron carbide marbles could be dropped in the centre to shut down the reactor in an emergency.

-Although the company had originally been aiming to create a TRIGA reactor burning uranium hydride, it has decided for reasons of speed-to-market to focus on commercialising a liquid-metal-cooled fast reactor instead.
+Although the company had originally been aiming to create a TRIGA-type reactor burning uranium hydride, it has decided for reasons of speed-to-market to focus on commercialising a liquid-metal-cooled fast reactor instead.

-The hot (500 degrees C) coolant transfers its heat through an intermediate heat exchanger to another lead-bismuth loop, through another intermediate heat exchanger to a tertiary circuit with an undisclosed fluid, and then through a third heat exchanger to water (at about 200 degrees C).
+The hot (500°C) coolant transfers heat from the core through an intermediate heat exchanger to another lead-bismuth loop, through another intermediate heat exchanger to a tertiary circuit with an undisclosed fluid, and then through a third heat exchanger to water (at about 200°C).
 The reactor is not only designed to deliver electricity, but also process heat or co-generation.
-Hyperion Power president and CEO John 'Grizz' Deal told NEI that the configurations of the secondary and tertiary circuit would depend on the reactor's uses.
+Hyperion Power Generation president and CEO John ‘Grizz’ Deal told NEI that the configurations of the secondary and tertiary circuit would depend on the reactor’s uses.

 Although no fuel has been tested or manufactured for the project, Deal said that fuel burns would begin before the end of the year.
-He said that Los Alamos National Laboratory, from whom Hyperion has licenced some of the technology, has researched uranium nitride.
+He said that Los Alamos National Laboratory, whom Hyperion licensed the design from, has researched uranium nitride.
 It said that the Russian military has used uranium nitride fuel and the lead-bismuth coolant.

-He said that the company is looking to find six launch customers, some of which would run a prototype, including customers based in the US and UK.
-He said in mid-November that the company had signed 123 memorandums of understanding or letters of intent with customers.
+Deal also said that the company is looking to find six launch customers, some of which would run a prototype, including customers based in the US and UK.
+He said in mid-November that the company had signed over 120 memorandums of understanding or letters of intent with customers.

 Related Articles